 Turquoise inlaying on Copper plater is also known as Firooze Koobi art, beautifully on a hand-engraved and sawed Copper plater, inspired by Persian art.
-Firooze Koobi which small pieces of turquoise (Firoozeh) are set in a mosaic fashion. is one of the distinguished courses of art in Isfahan.
+Firooze Koobi which are small pieces of turquoise (Firoozeh) are set in a mosaic fashion. is one of the distinguished courses of art in Isfahan.

-This plater has been hand made by the artesian based in Esfahan using different techniques such as Ghalamzani, Khatam Kari and hand sawing.
+This plater has been hand-made by the artesian based in Esfahan using different techniques such as Ghalamzani, Khatam Kari and hand sawing.

-Artwork: Firoozeh Koobi
+- Artwork: Firoozeh Koobi

-Object: Stand Platter
+- Object: Stand Platter

-Height: 12 cm
+- Height: 12 cm

-Width: 20 cm
+- Width: 20 cm

-Material: Copper.
+- Material: Copper.
 Persian Turquoise Stone

-Coating: Enameled coating
+- Coating: Enameled coating

 Please note No two handmade items are exactly alike.